iynehz/android-clicker/README.md

 ## Run

 Run both scrcpy and the script in your normal user mode.
+Administrator mode is not needed.

 ### Perparations